idr25/CS283_uploads/3-dsh/questions2.md

 #### What is the purpose of signals in a Linux system, and how do they differ from other forms of interprocess communication (IPC)?

-> **Answer**: Signals provide a way to asynchronously notify processes about events such as termination, suspension, or custom-defined events.
-Unlike other IPC mechanisms like pipes or message queues, signals are lightweight and typically used for process control rather than data exchange.
+> **Answer**: Signals provide a way to asynchronously notify processes about events.
+Unlike other IPC mechanisms, signals are lightweight and typically used for process control rather than data exchange.

 #### Find and describe three commonly used signals (e.g., SIGKILL, SIGTERM, SIGINT).
 What are their typical use cases?

 > **Answer**:
-> - **SIGKILL (9)**: Immediately terminates a process without allowing cleanup.
+> - **SIGKILL **: Immediately terminates a process without allowing cleanup.
-> - **SIGTERM (15)**: Requests a process to terminate gracefully, allowing cleanup.
+> - **SIGTERM **: Requests a process to terminate gracefully, allowing cleanup.
-> - **SIGINT (2)**: Interrupts a process, usually sent when a user presses `Ctrl+C`.
+> - **SIGINT **: Interrupts a process, usually sent when a user presses `Ctrl+C`.

 #### What happens when a process receives SIGSTOP?
 Can it be caught or ignored like SIGINT?
 Why or why not?